victorlin2/Website/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Analytical chemistry (LC/GC-MS, NMR), Metabolomics, Exposomics, and Multivariate statistics.
+#bio: My research interests include Analytical chemistry (LC/GC-MS, NMR), Metabolomics, Exposomics, and Multivariate statistics.
+bio: My research interests focus on mass spectrometry, metabolomics, and their applications in biomedical research and environmental health.

 # Interests to show in About widget
 interests: